dbarton-uk/christmas-market/README.md

 ## Introduction

-The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is a yearly extravaganza, when the city of Bath is transformed into a veritable Winter Wonderland offering a selection of gift chalets for all your Christmas purchasing requirements.
+The [Bath Christmas Market](https://bathchristmasmarket.co.uk) is an annual extravaganza, when the city of Bath is transformed into a veritable Winter Wonderland offering a selection of gift chalets for all your Christmas purchasing requirements.
 Or at least that's one perspective.
 For me, long in the tooth and a little bit grumpy, it's not quite so evocative.
 A log jam of people shuffling between chalets with their Christmas spirit disappearing faster than the mince